rjcoupe/ngx-tawk/README.md

 `npm install ngx-tawk` or `yarn install ngx-tawk`

 ## Usage
 An Angular component to integrate Tawk.
-Built for Angular 5.
+Built for and tested with Angular 5.

 ### Module
 ```